laurenkolinger/3d/readme.md

 3. Group videos by transect ID based on filename
 4. Extract frames from each video
 5. Save frames in the configured output directory
-6. Update the tracking CSV with progress information
+6. Update the status file with progress information

 ### Advanced Options